CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 :::info

-A **variable** is a label for a piece of data in our program.
-We can assign a piece of data to a particular label and then refer back to this label in our program.
+A **variable** is a label for a piece of data.
+We can assign a piece of data to a particular label and then refer back to this label.

 :::